 Organisations of all sizes across the UK now operate online in one way or another and benefit hugely from being constantly available.
 Whether this is in the form of social media, staff email addresses, banking online or providing an e-commerce platform for their customers there is, on the contrary, a constant threat from increasingly sophisticated methods from hackers online.
+Having a cyber security strategy is critically important and is made up of several IT Security components.

 Most cyber criminals look for poorly protected and vulnerable IT Infrastructures as well as organisations who hold sensitive data on their employees and clients.
 As a result of this, many organisations are finding themselves navigating through waters where they may not have the right equipment, or knowledge to protect their IT Infrastructure from cybercrime threats.